 Most people know about addictions to substance’s like alcohol and drugs, but not many people understand that love addiction is just as real and just as destructive-- and often more painful, as other addictions.
-Because this addiction is not well known, it often goes untreated for a long time.
+Because this addiction is not well known, it often goes untreated for countless individuals suffering.

-In the addiction to so called "love", there lays a toxic, obsessive, and unhealthy dependency to another person.
+In an addiction to so called "love", lays a toxic, obsessive, and unhealthy dependency to another person.

 A Love Addict becomes overly dependent and reliant to any person- a friend, parent, acquaintance, coworker, child, celebrities- just so long as the person/ object helps to provide an emotional escape from reality-- just as a alcohol, cocaine, or any other addiction would for an addict.
 Most commonly- love addiction occurs in interpersonal or romantic love relationships.

 The dysfunctional dependency to a person results in unhealthy behavior's, compulsion's, and obsessions.
 If a love addict had any sense of purpose and self worth before becoming 'hooked', it dissolves once his or her obsession kicks in (the object- drug of choice) -- which allows the love addict to feel alive; gain a sense of purpose; gain a sense of value; and help to increase a sense of self worth.